Canby High School

-Canby High School (CHS) is a public high school located in Canby, Oregon, United States.
+Canby High School is a public high school located in Canby, Oregon, United States.
 It is the only high school in the Canby School District.

 Academics

 In 2017, 88% of the school's seniors received a high school diploma.
 Of 365 students, 338 graduated, 37 dropped out.

 In 2022, 82% of the school's seniors received a high school diploma.
 Out of 332 students, 293 graduated, and 39 dropped out or were in high school the following year.

 Athletics

 Prior to the 2022–2023 school year, Canby High School athletic teams competed in the OSAA 6A-5 Three Rivers League.
 Canby High School currently competes in the OSAA 5A-1 Northwest Oregon Conference and will remain in the league until the 2025–2026 school year.